Functional dyspepsia: relieving indigestion by addressing root causes

 Functional dyspepsia is the presence of recurring indigestion symptoms with no clear cause.
 The symptoms include feelings of fullness with even a small meal, and a burning or gnawing sensation in the stomach area around the upper abdomen which can occur at any time, not just meal times.

 Functional dyspepsia disrupts all aspects of life and is common in Australia, affecting around 1 in 10 people, and more women than men.
-It is also referred to as nonulcer dyspepsia or nonulcer stomach pain, and is the most common form of discomfort to the upper abdominal area.
+It is also referred to as nonulcer dyspepsia or nonulcer stomach pain, and is the most common form of discomfort in the upper abdominal area.

 Often misdiagnosed, functional dyspepsia is suspected as a result of intestinal inflammation, sometimes developing following gastroenteritis.
 Potential underlying triggers can include Helicobacter pylori infection, altered motility (the transit of food) through the stomach and duodenum, an inability of the stomach muscles to relax when eating, and/or disrupted upper digestive tract gut flora.